govau/service-manual/content/content-strategy/content-management-system/cms-requirements-checklist/checklist1.md

     Is there internal site analytics or integration with external analytics tools?

-- **Version control**
+- **Version control and archiving**

     What version control does your CMS have?
 Can you compare and restore earlier versions of content?
+How easy is it to archive content you no longer require?

 - **Navigation**

-    How easy is it to change navigation of pages if required
+    How easy is it to change navigation of pages if required?

 - **User roles**